Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Tomáš G. Masaryk Papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Tomáš G. Masaryk papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-At the onset of World War I, Masaryk journeyed to western Europe to promote the a cause of Czech statehood.
+At the onset of World War I, Masaryk journeyed to Western Europe to promote the cause of Czech statehood.
 From 1914 to 1918, he argued for Czech independence in Switzerland, France, Britain, Italy, Russia, and the United States.
-In 1917 he organized the Czech Legion after receiving permission from Bolshevik leaders.
-He also went to the United States where President Wilson recognized him as leader of an independent state on 3 September, 1918.
+In 1917 he organized the Czechoslavak Legion after receiving permission from Bolshevik leaders.
+He also went to the United States, where President Wilson recognized him as leader of an independent state on September 3, 1918.
 On November 14, he was elected "president and liberator" of Czechoslovakia.
 He was reelected in 1920, 1927, and 1934.
-In 1935, at the age of eight-five he retired and handed his responsibilities as president to one of his pupils, Eduard Beneš.
+In 1935, at the age of eight-five, he retired and handed his responsibilities as president to one of his pupils, Eduard Beneš.
 Masaryk died in Castle Lana on September 14, 1937.

 Extent